 Caring for your pet rabbits is really not much different from caring for any pet; it’s a matter of paying attention and giving the love and nurturing that your bunny needs.
 In return, she will love and cherish you and give you many years of enjoyment and fun.

-Of course, you’ll need to provide a safe, clean cage for your rabbit.
+Of course, you’ll need to provide a safe, clean cage for your rabbit if you’re keeping a rabbit indoors.
 Most cages sold as “rabbit cages” in pet stores are too small; get a large rabbit cage or find instructions for building rabbit cages online, and create a custom cage for your bunny.
 Rabbits need room to eat and have their litter boxes, and also room to move around their cages and play.
-Make sure you have plenty of rabbit-safe toys available and switch out their toys occasionally if they get bored.

 Most of the commercial rabbit pellets available provide perfectly adequate nutrition for your rabbit, and it is important to feed her a nutritionally balanced diet.
 Using ready-made pellets and providing treats in the form of vegetables is probably the best way to accomplish this, and gives you the confidence that your bunny is getting all her nutrients and also enjoying her snacks, which you can feed her by hand if you wish.

-Always make sure that your rabbit is safe and protected not only from predators if outside, but also from anything in the house that she might get into.
-If you’re going to let her run free in the house, make sure you rabbit-proof it first, and preferably give her one room where she can run loose and play, which is completely prepared for her presence.
+Always make sure that your rabbit is safe and protected.
+This means predators if outside, but also from anything in the house that she might get into.
+If you’re going to let her run free in the house, make sure you rabbit-proof it first.
+And, preferably give her one room where she can run loose and play.
+Be sure it’s completely rabbit-proof.

-Rabbits need attention, love and play and exercise time, just like any other pet, and they also need you to get to know them, watch them carefully, and note any changes in their behavior, diet, or droppings so that you know if they’re ill or injured.
+Rabbits need attention, love, and play and exercise time, just like any other pet.
+And, they also need you to get to know them.
+Watch them carefully and note any changes in their behavior, diet, or droppings.
+Then, you will know if they’re ill or injured.
 You may want to pick up a rabbit care guide for more in-depth information.